For more information about any of our farm products, contact Donna: 07985661682 / email@example.com

 Hirsel Hebrideans –

-All of our sheep are handled regularly, normally receiving monthly foot care and other vet recommended treatments, as well as regular visits, by us, to wherever they’re grazing on the Hirsel.
+Our sheep are handled regularly, normally receiving monthly foot care and other vet recommended treatments, as well as regular visits by us, to wherever they’re grazing on the Hirsel.
 This makes most of them – there are a couple of headstrong mamas! – very manageable.
 We don’t use dogs for herding, but have ‘bucket trained’ our flock, meaning they come to the shake of a feed bucket, or even the call, which makes for stress free herding most of the time.
 (Things get a little exciting when lambing is eminent!)
 Many of them come to the hand for treats, and some like a bit of grooming.
 They graze our fields and meadows in the green months – they are important colleagues in the renovation of our meadows and woods – and are given quality feed and home-grown (pesticide free) fodder in the winter months.
 After hearing lots of advice about ‘don’t give them names, you’ll get too attached’ …we named all of our starter flock, and grew very attached to every one of the 12.
-Of course, as the flock grows beyond 60, naming all the non-pedigree sheep has fallen to the wayside, but we still name all our pedigrees and any of them, male or female, that will be living with us for a while.
+Of course, as the flock quickly grew beyond 60, naming all the non-pedigree sheep has fallen to the wayside, but we still name all our pedigrees and any of them, male or female, that will be living with us for a while.
 And we treat all of them with affection and as much kindness as is practically possible on a farm.
-Our theory is that market day will be hard for everyone whether we’re attached or not – but loving them up a little makes life a lot more easy and fun in the meantime.
+Our theory is that market day will be hard for everyone, whether we’re attached or not – but loving them up a little makes life a lot more easy and fun for all of us in the meantime.